CleverFan/VUE-DEMO/README.md

 # VUE-DEMO
-some demo for vue study
+some demos for vue study

 ## update record